 Specific scenes (hunting, fights, wars): for example, kites are mostly associated to the Neolithic hunting practices.
 Fighting scenes on camels or horses refer naturally to historical times, while guns shooting belong to the end of Ottoman occupation.

-The scenes and testimonies delivered through the Rock Art are very diversified and belong to different registers: while some representations may refer to sacral sphere and elements that impressed humans, as for example specific animal species, other belong to a profane register, even sometimes trivial.
+The scenes and testimonies delivered through the Rock Art are very diversified and belong to different registers: while some representations may refer to sacral spheres and could refer to religious or / and funeral rituals, others contain elements that impressed humans, as for example specific animal species, and others belong to a profane, even sometimes trivial, register.
 Not all petroglyphs should be interpreted as substantial messages.
 Some of them may have been performed as a pastime, an artistic expression, a personal experience or adventure remembering.
 Others are effectively messages let to the further occupants of the place, as those which indicate the localisation of sources or direction.
 Still other are to be interpreted as identification signs, as the tribe symbols or the ownership statement.
 This wide diversity makes the study field fascinating and the exploration of it extremely broad.

 Wadi Rum, one of the rare depiction of bird